 I really like the one with the goats so it’s around about that time that we begin our coffee history timeline.

-An Arabian doctor called Rhazes while writing the precursor to the Dr Oz books writes about something he calls bunca or bunchum.
+The genius Iranian doctor Rhazes while writing the precursor to the Dr Oz books writes about something he calls bunca or bunchum.

 He describes it as “hot and dry and very good for the stomach”.bunca or bunchum.

-Avicenna Bukhara was a Mohammedan doctor and philosopher who wrote about the awesome things coffee does for you and, like Rhazes, called it “bunchum”.
+Avicenna Bukhara was a Muslim doctor and philosopher from Uzbekistan, who wrote about the awesome things coffee does for you and, like Rhazes, called it “bunchum”.

 He said it “fortifies the members….and gives an excellent smell to the body”.